 At the beginning of September your Student Finance income will be taken into account for any of your means tested welfare benefits, and your benefits will normally be reduced to term-time amounts, but you will not yet have received your Student Finance.
 This is explained in more detail in the later section of this advice guide ‘How will my Student Finance be treated as income?’
 You can apply to the FAF for the difference between your summer period and term-time benefit amounts until the start of the new academic year.
 Please contact the Bursaries, Grants and Scholarships Office in June to apply: firstname.lastname@example.org

-If you have already made a FAF application during the academic year, you will only need to complete a short form for the September payment.
+If you have already made a FAF application during the academic year, you will only need to add information to your existing application.
 You will also need to provide three months’ recent bank statements, and evidence of your term time and summer time benefit amounts.